Ape vs. Monster: Plot

-Returning to Langley, Linda and Jones discover beams of cosmic energy transmitted from the Andromeda Galaxy are remotely controlling both monsters via the substance in their bodies.
+Returning to Langley, Linda and Jones discover beams of cosmic energy transmitted from the Andromeda Galaxy are remotely controlling monsters via the substance in their bodies.
 The Hubble Space Telescope discovers an alien ship approaching Earth, forcing Marcos to call Noah in to provide assistance.
 Linda finds that Abraham may be able to resist the aliens' control, and she, Jones and Noah plan to jam the alien signal using a transmitter.
 The transmitter is attached to the Washington Monument shortly before Abraham appears in the city, guided there to decapitate the U.S. government in preparation for a full-scale invasion.
 Its jamming signal quickly frees him, but the Gila monster is unaffected and emerges to wreak havoc.
 Despite Abraham no longer being a threat, Delaney orders a missile strike on him; this accidentally causes the Washington Monument to fall, killing Delaney and destroying the transmitter, thus allowing the aliens to regain control of Abraham.

-Noah, having reconciled with Linda, discloses the existence of a prototype transmitter stored in a van in the city, and sends Linda and Jones to retrieve it.
-They find it, but Jones is killed by the Gila before she can repair it.
-Upon its activation, Abraham is again freed, and he battles the Gila to protect Linda.
-The Gila eventually gains the advantage over Abraham, but Eva is able to disorient the Gila with a suicide attack.
-Abraham recovers and beats the Gila, striking it several times before killing it by snapping its neck.
-Marcos sends in gunships to terminate Abraham, but changes his mind and decides to place faith in Linda's trust of Abraham, calling them off at the last minute.
+Noah, having reconciled with Linda, discloses the existence of a prototype transmitter.
+Linda and Jones retrieve it, but Jones is devoured by the Gila.
+Upon its activation, Abraham is once again freed, and he battles the Gila to protect Linda.
+The Gila eventually gains the upper hand, but Eva disorients it with a suicide attack, allowing Abraham to retaliate and kill it by snapping its neck.
+Marcos sends in gunships to terminate Abraham, but decides to place faith in Linda's trust of Abraham, calling off the strike at the last minute.

 In the aftermath, the alien ship retreats from Earth, while the fallen Gila's energy is fully neutralized.
 Abraham is sent to a facility outside Santa Fe, New Mexico, where he can live in peace.
 Marcos gives Linda exclusive rights to study him, and she accepts Noah's offer to join her.